edfeld/Node_ShoppingCart/README.md

    * Once the update has processed, the customer is shown the total cost of their purchase.

 9. The user is allowed to reenter the purchase process or exit the application.

+10. Here is the link to my video demonstration:  https://drive.google.com/file/d/1Rk4rCwSq4HEOBeHs8fSkMIS1yzXNALmQ/view

+11. Here is a screen shot showing that the inventory on Polo shirts had been reduced from 3 to 1 during the video Demo:
+    Product_table_db_screenshot.png